 COP16, the Convention on Biological Diversity's conference, marked a most important milestone for global biodiversity conservation in Cali, Colombia.
 Representatives from 196 countries gathered to tackle pressing challenges in biodiversity protection.
 The conference was pivotal for biodiversity action, building on the Kunming-Montreal Global Biodiversity Framework (GBF) set during COP 15.
 This year’s theme "Building Resilience for Biodiversity and Climate," set out ambitious targets to halt biodiversity loss, increase conservation efforts and ramp up funding for nature restoration.
 Despite some impressive wins, there were sadly significant setbacks.
 For instance, from the 119 nations that participated in COP 16 only 44 parties have submitted at least one National Biodiversity Strategy and Action Plans (NBSAP).
-In this article, Biodiversity Scientist Dr Alejandra Zazueta Lopez outlines the key COP 16 Columbia outcomes and next steps from the conference on biodiversity.
+In this article, Biodiversity Scientist Dr Alejandra Zazueta Lopez outlines the key COP 16 Colombia outcomes and next steps from the conference on biodiversity.

-Key COP 16 Columbia Outcomes
+Key COP 16 Colombia Outcomes

 1. Establishment of the 'Cali Fund' for Digital Sequence Information